 In Florida, at the end of Sunset Boulevard, Hollywood Tower Hotel continues to welcome brave adventurers, currently retaining its “Twilight Zone” theming.
 Three other versions of the ride occupy Disney theme parks around the globe.
 Each of those enjoys their own three elevator ride system, each its own independent ride (if one breaks down or requires refurb, the others can still operate).
 Instead of crossing the building to traverse the 5th dimension, ride vehicles park out of the way of drop action allowing for two levels of load/unload (embarkation/departure takes place from one car, while the other is bouncing up and down the drop shaft).

-Currently the only other location to host the “Twilight Zone” theme.
+Currently, the only other location to host the “Twilight Zone” theme.
 Located in the Walt Disney Studios theme park “La Tour de la Terreur – Un Sault dans la Quatrieme Dimension” opened in the winter of 2009.
 This Production Area Courtyard dark thrill ride continues to delight guests today.

 Disney’s California Adventure

-The Tokyo DisneySea version is the only one which never included Twilight Zone elements as the American television show did not resonate well there.
+The Tokyo DisneySea version is the only one that never included Twilight Zone elements as the American television show did not resonate well there.
 Instead, this Tower of Terror trip takes place at the Hotel Hightower.
 Here, Adventurer Harrison Hightower III brought back an alleged cursed artifact from one of his African expeditions.
 After mocking the Shirki Utundu idol, Hightower mysteriously vanished on New Year’s Eve 1939.
 Though believed to be haunted the Moorish Revival structure reopened for tours in 1912.
 Since this ominous artifact was stored in the old hotel, for some reason its elevators may still be haunted.

 With the exception of Tokyo, each Tower Hotel incarnation was well stocked with references to the popular CBS television show.
 All four versions harbor hidden Mickey’s within.